sasteshubham27s/Blinkit_Sales_Analysis/README.md

 ## Exploratory Data Analysis (SQL)
 SQL queries were used to uncover insights such as:
 •	Total sales  by Outlet

-•	Average sales by outlet type, item type,
+•	Average sales by outlet type, item type

 •	Highest sales per outlet type

 •	Total sales by outlet establishment year

 •	Top 10 performing product categories

 •	Impact of store size and city tier on sales
 These queries helped identify key drivers of revenue.